Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Method

-\paragraph{Step II.} Based on the supervised direction estimator obtained in site $1$, we next locally fit the model for $S\supm_i\sim\bX\supm_i$ to update the direction estimators for $\bgamma_0$ and use them to derive appropriate summary statistics for the subsequent integrative analyses.
-Given any direction parameter $\bgamma$ and $\bX$, the unknown link function $f_{m}(\cdot)$ can be naturally estimated through a kernel smoothing estimator:
+Based on Step I, we next model $S\supm_i\sim\bX\supm_i$ in each local site, to obtain a more accurate estimator for $\bgamma$ and use it to derive appropriate summary statistics for integrative analyses.
+For this purpose, we first define the loss of the SIM (\ref{eqn:sim}).
+Given any $\bgamma$ and subject $\bX\supm_i$, the unknown link function $f_{m}(\cdot)$ can be naturally estimated through a kernel smoothing estimator: